shiiyan/my-tech-blog/src/data-mapper-pattern-vs-active-record.md

    - Comment Length: Comments have constraints too.
 They must adhere to a specified minimum and maximum length to ensure both relevance and readability.
 3. Notifications: When a new comment is added to an article, it's required to notify the article's author about this new interaction.

-Implementing each of these features, the user model starts getting bloated.
+Implementing each of these features, the `User` model starts getting bloated.

 ```javascript
 class User extends ActiveRecord {